 I don’t generally eat breakfast but I do have a mid-morning snack.
-This is for two reasons: I’m not hungry in the morning and because I am a fan of intermittent fasting for nutritional purposes.
-The first meal I had today was scrambled eggs with sautéed tomatoes and onions, and topped with a little bit of Kerrygold cheddar.
-The tomatoes are also extremely large so I only used about 1/4 of it.
-The eggs are so large and this meal was packed full of vitamins and healthy fats, so I was definitely full.
+This is for two reasons: I’m not hungry in the morning.
+I’m a fan of intermittent fasting for nutritional purposes.
+The first meal, I cooked scrambled eggs with sautéed tomatoes and onions and topped with a little bit of Kerrygold cheddar.
+I cooked about 1/4 of this big tomato.
+The eggs are so large, packed full of vitamins and healthy fats.
+I was definitely full.

 But there is no reason the people that participate in the SNAP Program should have to sacrifice their health so that they can afford food.
 I hope to help educate people that it is possible to spend under $4.80 per day and still eat well by eating whole, real, unprocessed foods.